esmf-org/esmf/src/addon/ESMPy/doc/index.rst

 files without actually running them (allowing the stress on the machine to be applied to bandwidth first, and then memory).

-Alternatively, if the nose package is available, the tests can be run with:

-    nosetests

-Individual tests can be run with nose using the following format:
+Alternatively, individual tests can be run with nose using the following format:

     nosetests <file>:<test>

 e.g.

-    nosetests src/ESMF/test/unit_test.py:field_regrid_test
+    nosetests src/ESMF/test/test_api/test_regrid.py:TestRegrid.test_field_regrid

 ===========
 Limitations